Senior in New Brunswick with $1M: Home Plus Business Shares and Succession Planning in 2026

 Assuming the LCGE is not available (either the shares do not qualify or the exemption room has been used), here is the approximate tax difference between the two primary options:

-The spread between a single-year deemed disposition and a three-year planned sale is approximately $20,000 to $30,000 in tax savings.
-That gap comes from two sources: (1) keeping all gains within the 50% inclusion tier by staying under $250K per year, and (2) filling the lower combined brackets each year instead of jumping straight to the top marginal rate.
-The three-year sale also avoids the 66.67% inclusion rate entirely.
+The spread between a single-year deemed disposition and a three-year planned sale is approximately $15,000 to $25,000 in tax savings.
+That gap now comes from one source: filling the lower combined brackets each year instead of jumping straight to the top marginal rate.
+(Before the proposed June 2024 capital gains tier was cancelled in March 2025, multi-year sales also avoided the 66.67% inclusion on the slice above $250K — but with the flat 50% rate now applying to every dollar, bracket-spreading is the only remaining lever.)

 The Non-Registered Portfolio and the Home: Minor Players